skip to content

 I previously served as the Executive Director of Learning and Advancement at the Institute of Imagination, a nonprofit organisation dedicated to empowering children through creative education, and as Director of Educator Support at the Raspberry Pi Foundation.
 My work, combined with my ongoing research, reflects my commitment to increasing diversity and inclusion in STEM fields and fostering critical thinking skills for the future.

-I'm the host of a Computer Science series on popular educational YouTube channel Crash Course and the creator of a YouTube video series for teenage girls called the Geek Gurl Diaries.
-I'm also the author of Adventures in Raspberry Pi a computing book for teenagers wanting to get started with Raspberry Pi and programming.
+I'm the host of a Computer Science series on a popular educational YouTube channel, Crash Course, and the creator of a YouTube video series for teenage girls called the Geek Gurl Diaries.
+I'm also the author of Adventures in Raspberry Pi, a computing book for teenagers wanting to get started with Raspberry Pi and programming.

 Contact Details